Think about an investment product for your retirement. Pension plans are surely among the first options that come to mind, and it’s no coincidence.

 Disadvantages of pension plans

-As with any investment product, pension plans are a tool with a lot of pitfalls.
+As with any investment product, pension plans are a tool with a lot of potential pitfalls.
 These are the main negative points:

 – Very limited liquidity